 It’s not just loud noises in the workplace that can damage your hearing.
-You could lose your hearing after exposure to a loud noise in places including shopping centres, supermarkets and restaurants, concerts, nightclubs airshows and more.
-If you suffer hearing loss due to negligence in any of these places then you could make a noise induced hearing loss claim for compensation.
+You could lose your hearing after exposure to loud noise in places including shopping centres, supermarkets and restaurants, concerts, nightclubs, airshows and more.
+If you suffer hearing loss due to negligence in any of these places then you may be eligible to make a noise-induced hearing loss claim for compensation.

-Several laws have been introduced over the years to protect workers’ safety.
+Several pieces of legislation have been introduced over the years to protect workers’ safety.
 The Health and Safety at Work etc. Act 1974 covers all types of risks that workers are exposed to in various environments.
 The Control of Noise at Work Regulations 2005 covers all aspects of noise in the workplace.
-According to these regulations, employers have a duty of care to ensure that workers are protected from noise induced hearing loss due to excessive noise in the workplace.
+According to these regulations, employers have a duty of care to ensure that workers are protected from noise-induced hearing loss due to excessive noise in the workplace.

 The average legal limit for noise levels in the workplace is in the range of 80-85 decibels.
 Employers are required under the law to measure the level of noise in their environment and put measures in place if the levels are above the legal limit.

-Some actions employers can take to minimise the risk of noise induced hearing loss at work include but are not limited to:
+Some actions employers can take to minimise the risk of noise-induced hearing loss at work include:

 - Devising work schedules or shorter work periods that allow workers to get sufficient breaks from the persistent noise.

 If your employer fails to comply with the legal requirements and you suffer from NIHL as a result, you may be able to pursue a noise-induced hearing loss claim for compensation.

 As explained above, your employer has a legal duty to provide a safe working environment, including protecting employees from excessive noise exposure.
 It’s also against the law for an employer to discriminate against an employee for making a legitimate NIHL claim for compensation.

 Your employer should have employers’ liability insurance to cover the cost of any compensation awarded, so your claim will not be paid directly by your employer.